apache/airflow/docs/stable-rest-api/migration.rst

     specific language governing permissions and limitations
     under the License.

-MIGRATION GUIDE FROM EXPERIMENTAL API TO STABLE API v1
+Migration Guide from Experimental API to Stable API v1
 ======================================================
 This article provides guidelines for migrating from experimental REST API to the stable REST API.